wiremoons/wiremoons.github.io/_posts/2020-05-16-Nim-on-a-Raspberry-Pi.md

 That's it!

-You should now has a nice pristine new version of Nim tools, the `nim` compiler, and the `nimble` package manager.
+You should now have a nice pristine new stable version of Nim tools, the `nim` compiler, and the `nimble` package manager.
 To check they are working, their version numbers can be displayed with the following commands:
 ```bash